-In Dad’s absence, I pulled the driver’s seat forward and held the shoulder harness down so Julie, whose skin-flare had finally calmed down a bit, began to scratch in anticipation of another round with the “itchy wool."
+In Dad’s absence, I pulled the driver’s seat forward and held the shoulder harness down so Julie, whose skin-flare had finally calmed down a bit, climbed in the back for another round with the “itchy wool."
 Then the remaining three of us—and the guitar—squeezed into the back seat.

 We had just gotten situated in the all too familiar humidity when long purposeful strides brought Dad alongside us.
-He had a big grin on his face and a neat fold of bills in his hand—bills the congregation had donated to the poor little misfits out of the morning-services offering plate.
+He had a big grin on his face and a neat fold of bills in his hand—bills the congregation had donated to the poor little misfits out of the morning-service’s offering plate.
 Stooping to look at us through the tiny triangle of a window that was the backseat’s only source of ventilation, he asked, “Who’s hungry?”

 All of us (even Mama, always watching her waistline) shouted, “Me!”